Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 As long as the pressure is less than that of the spring, the valve will remain closed.

-LPG Gas Cylinders (Propane Gas Bottle) Venting Gas
+LPG Cylinder (Propane Gas Bottle) Venting Gas

 If this happens, you may hear a hissing sound and see cold gas vapour being released.